DevSecNinja/GuestConfigurationProject/README.md

 When you are ready to test, use the task runners by clicking `Terminal` and then `Run Task`.

+## Task runners

+The tool includes task runners that automate the steps to test your project and create (and validate) a package to use in Azure Policy Guest Configuration.

+The first step requires the Pester module.
+The second and third steps require the GuestConfiguration module.

+The GuestConfiguration module includes a copy of the agents used in Azure, for both Windows and Linux, so packages can be validated from developer workstations.

+- **1. Run tests (Pester)**: Runs [Pester](https://github.com/pester/pester) tests for the new project to verify functionality.
+- **2. Build package**: Runs the `New-GuestConfigurationPackage` command to create a .zip package containing the configuration and custom resources from your project.
+- **3. Test package**: Runs the `Test-GuestConfigurationPackage` command to validate the package by running it using the same agent that is used in Azure, from your workstation.

 ## Contents

 | File/folder       | Description                                |